madrilene/eleventy-i18n/README.md

 ### Working locally

-Starts watch tasks to compile when changes detected
+Starts development server by default on `http://localhost:8080`.
+Watches tasks to compile when changes detected.
+Remember to manually change to a local folder: `http://localhost:8081/en/`.
+Redirects are only working on the server.

 ```
 npm start